Product Info |

 Compare Microsoft office versions

-Microsoft Office has been around for decades and is constantly evolving.
-There have been various versions released since its debut in 1990, with the latest being Microsoft Office 2019.
+Microsoft Office has been around for decades and continues to evolve.
+Since its debut in 1990, various versions have been released, the latest of which is Microsoft Office 2019.

-The main differences between the various versions of Microsoft Office are the features and applications included.
-The earlier versions of Office, such as Office 95 and Office 97, only included basic programs like Word, Excel, and PowerPoint.
-Later versions, such as Office 2003, 2007, and 2010, added more features and applications like Outlook, Access, and Publisher.
-The most recent version, Office 2019, added features like OneNote, Sway, and Delve.
+The main differences between the various versions of Microsoft Office are the features and applications that are included.
+The earlier versions of Office, such as Office 95 and Office 97, included only basic programs such as Word, Excel, and PowerPoint.
+Later versions, such as Office 2003, 2007, and 2010, added more features and applications, such as Outlook, Access, and Publisher.
+The most recent version, Office 2019, added features such as OneNote, Sway, and Delve.

-Other differences between the versions of Office include their compatibility with various operating systems (OS).
-For example, Office 2003 was only compatible with Windows XP and Office 2007 was only compatible with Windows Vista.
+Other differences between versions of Office include their compatibility with different operating systems (OS).
+For example, Office 2003 was only compatible with Windows XP, and Office 2007 was only compatible with Windows Vista.
 Office 2010 was the first version to be compatible with both 32-bit and 64-bit versions of Windows 7 and later.
 Office 2019 is the first version to be compatible with both Windows and Mac OS.

 Finally, the pricing of the various versions of Microsoft Office also differs.
 The cost of Office 2019 is significantly higher than the cost of Office 2003 or 2007, due to its advanced features and applications.